What Does It Mean to Have an Anxiety Disorder?

 Treatment includes 24/7, professional nursing care.
 If you are staying here for treatment you will be attended by compassionate and experienced nurses with your health as their number one priority.
 We also have doctors available to check out any medical issues that may show up.
-Licensed therapists are here to guide solo sessions (usually where CBT takes place), and group sessions as well, which can be a huge benefit by seeing how others are handling anxiety similarly, or differently than you.
+Licensed therapists are here to guide group sessions, which can be a huge benefit by seeing how others are handling anxiety similarly, or differently than you.

 We also have activity specialists to help keep you busy and ensure you’re getting evidence-based treatment through non-traditional therapy, like art and exercise.
 Studies have shown physical health can have a positive impact on mental health, and expressing yourself through non-verbal means helps the brain process emotions in different ways.

 Longer term recovery is supported through group therapy that focuses on problem-solving and learning valuable life skills.
 These will help keep you on the long-term recovery track, and in addition to chatting with healthy living groups, function as ongoing treatment methods for when you are back to your day-to-day life outside of SUN Behavioral.

 Reach out and let us know how we can help.
 SUN Behavioral is dedicated to learning about your life, using your knowledge of who you are and how you feel, and finding your needs.
 Once we know exactly what is needed we can begin addressing that, with your achievable long-term recovery in mind.
 We would love to talk with you today.